 Everyone has that one friend in their INSTAGRAM feed who makes it look effortless on #foodprepsunday by lining her granite countertops with beautifully balanced rainbow colored Gladware as she gladly announces that all of her meals are ready for the week.

->

-> If you’re scrolling through social mildly annoyed that you can’t find the dedication for preparation, put down your phone and do something about it.
-You don’t have to go for Pinterest perfection, just start somewhere and your future self will thank you later on in the week.
+If you’re scrolling through social mildly annoyed that you can’t find the dedication for preparation, put down your phone and do something about it.
+You don’t have to go for Pinterest perfection, just start somewhere and your tamoxifen self will thank you later on in the week.
 With a well laid plan, one shopping trip, and some time in the kitchen, you could be prepped in just a few hours.

->

-> We all have that cabinet drawer or lazy susan full of random tops and mismatched bottoms of throw away food containers.
+We all have that cabinet drawer or lazy susan full of random tops and mismatched bottoms of throw away food containers.
 Before you food prep, make sure you have enough containers on hand to store your meals.
 There are so many affordable options on the market now.
 If you are environmentally conscious, go with the old school tupperware.
 There are even “travel systems” on the market, coolers with custom made containers to fit perfectly.
 As long as you can carry it with you, it will work.

 If you are cooking in bulk, you need to buy in bulk.
 Produce stands are a great way to economically stock up on produce.
 Stick with seasonal offerings and you will save even more.
 Check out wholesale clubs for meat in bulk, the bigger retailers are carrying cleaner options now.
 If organic and grass-fed is out of your budget, look for packaging that says, “never ever” in terms of added antibiotics and hormones.